abregoviviana/cis4973/README.md

 # Tech Skills List

-Below is a list of applications I learned about during the fall of 2018.
+Below is a list of skills I had the opportunity to learn during the fall of 2018.
 For each of these, I went through a guided learning course where I learned the basics of each application.
 This by no means makes me an expert in any of these applications, but I now have a firm understanding of what they do and how they work.

 ### [GitHub](https://github.com/)
 GitHub is an open-source, version control system developed by Linus Torvalds (the creator of Linux) that helps developers store, manage, track and control changes to their code.
 Its user-friendly design makes it easy for even the novice user to make use of it.